 By completing the prescribed honors course requirements and maintaining a minimum GPA of 3.5, students are entitled to graduate with University Honors.
 Students who complete the requirements and maintain a GPA of at least 3.75 graduate with Distinction in University Honors.
 Students who graduate in either category are awarded a medallion at a pre-commencement ceremony, which they may wear at commencement with their caps and gowns.
 Both designations are permanently recorded in your transcripts.

-Honors Thesis: 3 credits
+- Honors Capstone Experience: 3 credits

-Total: 18 credits
+- Total: 18 credits

 For more information about completing an Honors Thesis, click here.

 Students who do not have the flexibility to complete University Honors may still graduate with an Honors Certificate.
 Simply completing both, required, Viewing the Wider World classes through the Honors College will permit you to achieve this recognition; however, you can take any upper division courses (300-400 level) to complete this requirement.
 Don’t forget you can contract a course.
 Find the form here: Honors Contract.